4. Prepare your resume for a civilian job.

 If you have a current illness, disease or injury that was caused or worsened by your military service, file a claim for disability pay.
 Wartime veterans who meet certain requirements may also qualify for veteran pension benefits.
 Through the Department of Veterans Affairs, or VA, you can find out if you're eligible and submit a claim Open in New Window.
 See note 1

-8. Update all of your insurance policies.
+8. Update your insurance policies.

 If you move to a new city, you'll need to update your insurance policies.
 Some insurance costs are location based, such as auto insurance.
 Be sure to update your budget to reflect the new insurance premiums.